(Or, how and why does lavender essential oil work?)

 The short answer is, “yes.”
 How well it works, however, depends on multiple variables, in particular the specific use case and the quality of the essential oil itself.
 According to multiple scientific studies, lavender essential oil can be an effective treatment option for anxiety (1), as long as the oils constituent chemical makeup is unadulterated and in the correct ratios to make it so.
 Understanding an essential oil’s chemical makeup and ensuring that it contains all of the proper constituents — and nothing that it shouldn’t — is one of the most important factors to consider when purchasing an essential oil.

-What does the scientific community say about lavender oil’s effects?
+What does the scientific community say about lavender oil’s effects on anxiety?

 A 2014 study revealed that lavender inhalation decreased the activity of sympathetic nerves that innervate white and brown adipose tissues, the adrenal glands and the kidneys, resulting in a decrease in lipolysis, thermogenesis and blood pressure.
 Olfactory stimulation with the scent of linalool on its own — a component of lavender oil — had similar effects to stimulation with lavender essential oil, demonstrating linalool’s efficacy (2).